Endometrial cancer: Signs and symptoms

 Vaginal bleeding or spotting in women after menopause occurs in 90% of endometrial cancer.
-Bleeding is especially common with adenocarcinoma, occurring in two-thirds of all cases.
+Bleeding is quite common with adenocarcinoma, occurring in two-thirds of all cases.
 Abnormal menstrual cycles or extremely long, heavy, or frequent episodes of bleeding in women before menopause may also be a sign of endometrial cancer.

 Symptoms other than bleeding are not common.
 Other symptoms include thin white or clear vaginal discharge in postmenopausal women.
 More advanced disease shows more obvious symptoms or signs that can be detected on a physical examination.
 The uterus may become enlarged or the cancer may spread, causing lower abdominal pain or pelvic cramping.
 Painful sexual intercourse or painful or difficult urination are less common signs of endometrial cancer.
 The uterus may also fill with pus (pyometrea).
 Of women with these less common symptoms (vaginal discharge, pelvic pain, and pus), 10–15% have cancer.

 Risk factors

 Risk factors for endometrial cancer include obesity, insulin resistance and diabetes mellitus, breast cancer, use of tamoxifen, never having had a child, late menopause, high levels of estrogen, and increasing age.
 Immigration studies (migration studies), which examine the change in cancer risk in populations moving between countries with different rates of cancer, show that there is some environmental component to endometrial cancer.
 These environmental risk factors are not well characterized.
+It is found that adiposity is associated with the earlier diagnosis of EC, particularly the endometrioid subtype.

 Hormones

 Most of the risk factors for endometrial cancer involve high levels of estrogens.
 An estimated 40% of cases are thought to be related to obesity.
 In obesity, the excess of adipose tissue increases conversion of androstenedione into estrone, an estrogen.
-Higher levels of estrone in the blood causes less or no ovulation, and exposes the endometrium continuously to high levels of estrogens.
+Higher levels of estrone in the blood causes less or no ovulation and exposes the endometrium continuously to high levels of estrogens.
 Obesity also causes less estrogen to be removed from the blood.
 Polycystic ovary syndrome (PCOS), which also causes irregular or no ovulation, is associated with higher rates of endometrial cancer for the same reasons as obesity.
 Specifically, obesity, type II diabetes, and insulin resistance are risk factors for Type I endometrial cancer.
 Obesity increases the risk for endometrial cancer by 300–400%.

 Estrogen replacement therapy during menopause when not balanced (or "opposed") with progestin is another risk factor.
 Higher doses or longer periods of estrogen therapy have higher risks of endometrial cancer.
 Women of lower weight are at greater risk from unopposed estrogen.
 A longer period of fertility—either from an early first menstrual period or late menopause—is also a risk factor.
 Unopposed estrogen raises an individual's risk of endometrial cancer by 2–10 fold, depending on weight and length of therapy.
 In trans men who take testosterone and have not had a hysterectomy, the conversion of testosterone into estrogen via androstenedione may lead to a higher risk of endometrial cancer.
+Higher circulating testosterone levels in women have also been identified as an independent endometrial cancer risk factor.